Gaining market share by altering retailer behaviour through technology is no

 Verdict: Not optimal.

 b.
-Differential first order and repeat order incentive: In this a brand offered 7% incentive to first time orders and 3% to repeat orders.
+Differential first order and repeat order incentive: In this, a brand offered a 7% incentive to first-time orders and 3% to repeat orders.

 Outcome: This drove adoption by retailers, however, it also led to the same problem as earlier where retailers downloaded the app on multiple mobile numbers to derive the higher benefit from the first order.